Hemanth-konduri/Ecommerce-Follow-Along/README.md

    - added the **product page** in the frotend as a home page.
    - and added the designs for products page and home page with css for both.

+   # Milestone 9

+   - created the **AddProducts** page in frontend.
+   - added form validation in AddProducts page.